reworkhow/JWAS-Docker/README.md

         http://0.0.0.0:8888/?token=75ad671f75b4c47be70591f46bec604997d8a9bd9dd51f0d
 ```

-Then, open the url in an internect browser (IE, Firefox, Chrome, Safari, etc) if JWAS-docker is launched on your local machine.
+Then, open the url in an internet browser (IE, Firefox, Chrome, Safari, etc) if JWAS-docker is launched on your local machine.

 If JWAS-docker is launched on a server and you're trying to use it in another machine, change the IP address from `0.0.0.0` to the domain name (or IP address) of the server.